open-telemetry/oteps/text/0042-separate-context-propagation.md

 To set the label values used by all observations in the current transaction, the Observability API provides a function which takes a context, a label key, a value, and a hoplimit, and returns an updated context.
 If the hoplimit is set to NO_PROPAGATION, the label will only be available to observability functions in the same process.
 If the hoplimit is set to UNLIMITED_PROPAGATION, it will be available to all downstream services.

 **GetHTTPExtractor() -> extractor**
-To deserialize the state of the observability system in the prior upstream process, the Observability API provides a function which returns a HTTPExtract function.
+To deserialize the state of the system sent from the prior upstream process, the Observability API provides a function which returns a HTTPExtract function.

 **GetHTTPInjector() -> injector**
 To serialize the the current state of the observability system and send it to the next downstream process, the Observability API provides a function which returns a HTTPInject function.